ftlabs/three-sixty-video/index.md

 So far I have tested it on my mobile phone (Samsung Galaxy S6, Chrome and Samsung browser)

+It does not work in iOS safari unless in a standalone web app.

+It currently has some unresolved issues with the latest Chrome for Android.

 With the Gear VR and Google Cardboard v2.

 It relies heavily on the [WebVR polyfill](https://github.com/borismus/webvr-polyfill) so should work on iPhones.
 It should also work on WebVR enabled desktop browsers with supported headsets.